 Apply for one of our upcoming cohorts!
 This page will be updated with new cohorts.
 So if one of the ones below doesn't work with your schedule, please check back or contact us.

-The Texas State I-Corps program is a National Science Foundation-funded entrepreneurial program for teams working on business concepts in the science, technology, mathematics, and engineering (STEM) fields.
+The Texas State I-Corps program is a National Science Foundation-funded entrepreneurial program for teams working on business concepts in the STEM/STEM Applicable fields.
 Teams including faculty, students, staff, and alumni from Texas State University may apply for the program.
 No previous business or entrepreneurship experience is required.

-If Mentor and/or Academic Lead has not been identified yet, please enter: TBA
+If Mentor, Technical Lead and/or Academic Lead has not been identified yet, please enter: TBA

 An experienced or emerging entrepreneur with proximity to the institution and experience in transitioning technology out of Academic labs.